bathrivijay05/Weather-Dashboard/README.md

-# Weather Web Application using JavaScript
+# Weather Dashboard Web Application using JavaScript

 This repository consists of the implementation of a weather application using JavaScript.
 Based on user-inputted location, it shows relevant weather information such as temperature, humidity, sunrise, sunset, wind, visibility, pressure, forecast details, etc using OpenWeatherMap API.

 ## Features

-- Search Locations
 - Current Weather Details
 - 5 Days Hourly Forecast
 - Uses OpenWeatherMap API and Moment.js